mharen/mharen.github.io/blog/2008/2008-05-surf-quietly-and-securely-at-work.md

 ![ssh-tunnel.png](ssh-tunnel.png)That's a lot of information, I know.
 Each of these steps is pretty easy if handled one at a time.
 Here's how it's done.
 This was performed with a [Gentoo-Linux](http://www.gentoo.org/main/en/about.xml) machine at home acting as the server and proxy and a Windows XP machine at work acting as a client.

-<strong>Setup a server at home to accept SSH connections</strong>
+**Setup a server at home to accept SSH connections**

 This is outside the scope of this doc.
 If you have a Linux machine, you probably have SSH running, too.
 In fact, I have never seen a Linux install without SSH setup out of the box.

-<strong>Setup the network router at home to port-forward the SSH connections from the internet</strong>
+**Setup the network router at home to port-forward the SSH connections from the internet**

 Once you are able to connect to your Linux machine from inside your network, you will need to open up a port on your router/firewall so you can access it from outside your network.
 This is vendor specific so you're on your own there.

-<strong>I setup a proxy on my home server to accept connections only from local addresses (not from the internet)</strong>
+**I setup a proxy on my home server to accept connections only from local addresses (not from the internet)**

 I used TinyProxy as my proxy software because it is lightweight and easy to configure.
 Since I'm running Gentoo, this is as easy as: